superbgithub/-sprint-capacity-api/frontend/README.md

 ## Features

-- Create sprints with team members, holidays, and vacations
+- Create sprints with team members and vacations
 - View all sprints
 - Calculate and display capacity for each sprint
 - Real-time capacity calculations